rusheel080703/ai-sql-duckdb-analytics/README.md

 # 🤖 AI SQL DuckDB Analytics

 **Bridging Large Language Models and High-Performance Analytics using DuckDB and Python.**

 This repository documents an analytical project focused on using an **AI model (Kimi K2)** to generate complex SQL queries and executing them efficiently using the **DuckDB** in-process OLAP database.

-The project demonstrates the practical application of AI in generating complex business logic, particularly for calculating metrics like attendance (via project/class week correlation) and payroll.
+The project demonstrates the application of AI in generating business logic, particularly for calculating metrics like attendance and payroll.

 ---